chandanmalla/Marketing-Analytics/README.md

 [Kindly Click on me to check out the Dashboard for the project](https://marketing-analytics-iisc.herokuapp.com/)

-### For Power BI Analysis please download the file POWER_MM.zip and extract it

 ## Analytics Project to understand purchase Behaviour of Flipkart Users
 - data/Clustered_survey_data_final_2.csv - Contains Survey Data of Users who currently use Flipkart